nikimol/sig-pad/README.md

 ### Step 1: Download Files

-Clone or download this repository and copy these files to your web directory:
+Clone or download this repository and copy these files to your web directory.
+The example.html file includes all CSS and JS, so it does not require links to either - they are included if you wish to separate them out, as they are in the index.html file:

 ```
 your-website/